Trinidad Travel Guide

 Trinidad © Judith Duk

-One of the most visited towns in Cuba, Trinidad maintains a charming colonial atmosphere with its uneven cobbled streets, quiet plazas, churches, red-tiled roofs, wooden shutters and wrought-iron grilles.
-Bicycles and horse-drawn carts bump along streets lined with untidy pastel-coloured houses, where open doors afford brief views of folk on rocking chairs and wooden birdcages, and the strains of salsa music drift out from cool courtyards where the intricate steps of the dance are practiced.
+One of the most visited towns in Cuba, Trinidad maintains a charming colonial atmosphere with its uneven cobbled streets, quiet plazas and churches, detailed with red-tiled roofs, wooden shutters and wrought-iron frames.
+Bicycles and horse-drawn carts bump along streets lined with somewhat pastel-coloured houses worn with age, while the strains of salsa music drift out from cool courtyards where the intricate steps of the dance are practised.

 Become our Trinidad Travel Expert

 We are looking for contributors for our Trinidad travel guide.
 If you are a local, a regular traveller to Trinidad or a travel professional with time to contribute and answer occasional forum questions, please contact us.